Translating SRT Subtitles with the Three-Step Reflection Method

 - Translating English symbols in timestamps into Chinese symbols

-- Merging adjacent subtitle texts into one line, especially when the previous and next sentences form a complete grammatical sentence.
+- Merging adjacent subtitle texts into one line, especially when the upper and lower sentences form a complete sentence grammatically.

-- Even with strict prompt restrictions, translation errors often occur.
+- Even with strict prompt restrictions, translation errors still occur frequently.

 Examples of Common Errors:

-- Inconsistent number of original and resulting subtitles
+- Inconsistent Number of Original and Result Subtitles

-As mentioned above, when the previous and next subtitles are grammatically part of the same sentence, they are likely to be translated into a single subtitle, resulting in a missing subtitle entry in the result.
+As mentioned above, when the previous and subsequent subtitles belong to the same sentence grammatically, they are likely to be translated into the same line, resulting in a missing number of subtitle entries in the result.

-Format errors directly prevent subsequent processes that rely on SRT from working.
-Different models exhibit different errors and error probabilities.
-Generally, more intelligent models are more likely to return valid and compliant content, while locally deployed small-scale models are almost unusable.
+Format errors directly prevent subsequent processes that rely on SRT files from working.
+Different models have different errors and error probabilities.
+Generally speaking, the more intelligent the model, the more likely it is to return legal, compliant content.
+Small-scale models deployed locally are almost completely unusable.

-However, given the improvement in translation quality offered by the three-step reflection method, I still tried it.
-I eventually chose to use gemini-1.5-flash
+However, given the improvement in translation quality brought about by the three-step reflection method, I still tried it.
+I ultimately chose to use gemini-1.5-flash

 for a small test, mainly because it's intelligent enough and free.
-Apart from frequency limitations, it has virtually no restrictions.
+Aside from the frequency limitation, it's almost unrestricted.

 Writing Prompt Ideas